Davidleyden1/MS1/readme.md

 ### Content
 The font family is from [Google Fonts](https://fonts.google.com/).

-The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).
+The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 The instructions under [Deployment](#deployment) were taken from the module *Love running -Essentials Project* and [GitHub Docs](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).